Dehalococcoides: Applications

 Although dehalococcoides have been shown to reduce contaminants such as PCE and TCE, it appears that individual species have various dechlorinating capabilities which contributes to the degree that these compounds are reduced.
 This could have implications on the effects of bioremediation tactics.
-For example, particular strains of dehalococcoides have shown preference to produce more soluble, carcinogenic intermediates such as 1,2–dichloroethene isomers and vinyl chloride that contrasts against bioremediation goals, primarily due to their harmful nature.

-Therefore, an important aspect of current bioremediation tactics involves the utilization of multiple dechlorinating organisms to promote symbiotic relationships within a mixed culture to ensure complete reduction to less-toxic ethene.
+For example, particular strains of dehalococcoides have shown preference to produce more soluble, intermediates such as 1,2–dichloroethene isomers and vinyl chloride that contrasts against bioremediation goals, primarily due to their harmful nature.
+Therefore, an important aspect of current bioremediation tactics involves the use of multiple dechlorinating organisms to promote symbiotic relationships within a mixed culture to ensure complete reduction to ethene.
 As a result, studies have focused upon metabolic pathways and environmental factors that regulate reductive dehalogenative processes in order to better implement dehalococcoides for bioremediation tactics.

 However, not all members of Dehalococcoides can reduce all halogenated contaminants.
 Certain strains cannot use PCE or TCE as electron acceptors (e.g. CBDB1) and some cannot use vinyl chloride as an electron acceptor (e.g. FL2).
 D. mccartyi strains 195 and SFB93 are inhibited by high concentrations of acetylene (which builds up in contaminated groundwater sites as a result of TCE degradation) via changes in gene expression that likely disrupt normal electron transport chain function.
+Even when D. mccartyi strains work well to turn toxic chemicals into harmless ones, treatment times range from months to decades.
 When selecting Dehalococcoides strains for bioremediation use, it is important to consider their metabolic capabilities and their sensitivities to different chemicals.

+In 2022, the United States National Aeronautics and Space Administration (NASA) co-funded a US$1.9 million multi-year project with Arizona State University, the University of Arizona, and the Florida Institute of Technology to reduce perchlorates (such as those found in the regolith of Mars) to a useful form of soil for growing plants.

 Genomes

 Several strains of Dehalococcoides sp. has been sequenced.
 They contain between 14 and 36 reductive dehalogenase homologous (rdh) operons each consisting of a gene for the active dehalogenases (rdhA) and a gene for a putative membrane anchor (rdhB).
 Most rdh-operons in Dehalococcoides genomes are preceded by a regulator gene, either of the marR-type (rdhR) or a two-component system (rdhST).
-Dehalococcoides have very small genomes of about 1.4-1.5 Mio base pairs.
-This is one of the smallest value for free-living organisms.
+Dehalococcoides have very small genomes of about 1.4–1.5 Mio base pairs.
+This is one of the smallest values for free-living organisms.